 This full moon event of 1st January got its name from a Native American myth, according to which hungry wolves were said to howl at the moon during these January full moons.
 However, it is also argued that the name owes its origin to the Anglo-Saxon culture.

-As far as lunar events go, however, the new moon to look forward to is the one occurring on January 31st.
-What makes this full moon event really special is that it will be a Blue Moon or the second full moon in a month, an event occurring once every 2.7 years; and this rare Blue Supermoon shall also partake in a lunar eclipse.
+Regarding lunar events, however, the new moon to look forward to is the one occurring on January 31st.
+What makes this full moon event special is that it will be a Blue Moon or the second full moon in a month, an event occurring once every 2.7 years; this rare Blue Supermoon shall also partake in a lunar eclipse.
 In India, the total lunar eclipse shall take place for an hour and sixteen minutes, between 6:00 p.m. and 9:30 p.m. approximately.
 During this period of time, the full moon will be plunged into the shadow of the Earth and appears as a shade of dark red, giving it the name ‘Blood Moon.’
 At its closest, the ‘Super Blue Blood Moon’ will be at a distance of approximately 358,994 kilometers from the Earth.